 - 1 shallot, minced

 - 1 clove garlic, minced

-- Allow to simmer for about 7-8 minutes, still stirring occasionally, until reduced to about 1/3 of the original volume.
+- Allow the sauce to simmer for about 7 to 8 minutes, still stirring occasionally, until reduced to about 1/3 of the original volume.
 The sauce will obtain a nearly syrupy consistency.
 This reduction is important for flavor.

 - Immediately pour over the warm steak and serve.

 Don't Have Shallots?

 If you can't find shallots, don't worry about it.
 A mild onion such as a Vidalia is a good substitute.
 If those are out of season, pick a nice white onion, mince it finely and use that instead.
 The shallots (or onions) are just to provide a nice sweetness.
 The shallots are only a supporting player in this show, so don't stress over a hard to find ingredient.

 Tips for Success

 - While most of the time I go after the least expensive ingredients I can find, this is one time you want to splurge a little.
 If you've already spent the money on quality steaks, the last thing you want to do is ruin them with a bad sauce.
 The important things here are the beef broth and the red wine vinegar.